grpc/proposal/A81-xds-authority-rewriting.md

 to the bootstrap config.
 The server feature will be specfied via the `server_features` field described in [gRFC A30][A30].
 The feature will be the string `trusted_xds_server`.
-(Note that the name is intentionally fairly general, since it may be used to trigger other functionality in the future.)
+(Note that the name is intentionally fairly general, since it may be used to trigger other security-sensitive functionality in the future.)

 ### xDS Resource Validation